 2. Optimize send times for different time zones

 If your subscribers span across a range of time zones, and important markets aren’t close to each other, segmenting your list by time zone can be a highly effective approach.
-If you don’t have geolocation information, Litmus Email Analytics can help you understand where your subscribers are based when opening your emails.
+Set up your campaigns accordingly using your insights, or use a third-party tool like Litmus Email Analytics.

 3. Expand into new markets